-When groups attempt to merge, they face several key obstacles:
+When groups attempt merging medical practices, they face several key obstacles:

 - They may not be sure how to work their way through the myriad of merger issues and processes;

 - There may be sensitive issues that are difficult for the merging groups to address;

 - The groups may have no one to coordinate the merger negotiations;

 - and other professionals (such as attorneys and accountants) are so busy representing the interests of the existing practices that they are not able to help the merging groups reach the compromises necessary to form a combined group.

 To assist in overcoming these obstacles, many groups use a Merger Facilitator/Advisor to serve in the following role:

 1. As an objective and impartial outsider who can “represent” the interests of the combined group and help the merging groups reach reasonable compromises on issues.